 Old business:

 Road re-paving task force update – Ongerth/Stanton.
 Further information will be coming from engineers.
-A new set of plans will be in Michael Ongerth’s hands so that points Ken Levy wants clarified will be dealt with, including issues re road curvatures that are extreme (solutions will probably not be cost effective) and shaving down banks to improve sight lines at sharp curves.
-We are now at a point where a paving task force meeting is needed and Ken Levy will call one.
+A new set of plans will be in Michael Ongerth’s hands so that points Ken Drexler wants clarified will be dealt with, including issues re road curvatures that are extreme (solutions will probably not be cost effective) and shaving down banks to improve sight lines at sharp curves.
+We are now at a point where a paving task force meeting is needed and Ken Drexler will call one.
 We are in a position to have the whole community presentation ready for the next step.
 We need to decide whether the next step will be to have another public meeting to roll out plan to PRE residents or whether this step will be eliminated given COVID.
 We cannot rent the Dance Palace and discussion about utilizing Zoom touched on several points.
 Sydne Bortel suggested that perhaps an outdoor park meeting with social distancing would be a better alternative.
 On the other hand, Jennifer Howard noted that Zoom may be better for logistics including hearing issues.
 We still have to deal with speed concerns on lower Robert.
 The county has given permission for speed bumps in that location so installing these may prove to be a solution.

 PRERAB update – Ongerth.
 It is currently very dry so we can’t do work that requires machinery and moistness.
 Unless we use water trucks, an expensive proposition, we must wait until rain comes to do anything.
 Paving on Drake’s View Drive seems to be holding up except for one spot just before Buck’s Point that could be getting damaged possibly due to water tank work.